 Employers have a responsibility to exercise due care in financial reporting and to verify and recalculate amounts specific to them.
-Use the DRS eServices Contribution Reconciliation system, or some other reliable method, to verify the reasonableness of contributions used in the calculation of your proportionate share.
+Use the DRS Employer Reporting Application (ERA) contribution reconciliation, or some other reliable method, to verify the reasonableness of contributions used in the calculation of your proportionate share.

 Schedule of Collective Pension Amounts: The PEFI also includes the schedules of collective pension amounts for each plan.
-Employers will use the collective pension amounts and apply their proportionate share (calculated above) to determine their own share of pension liabilities (or assets).
+Employers will use the collective pension amounts and apply their proportionate share (discussed above) to determine their own share of pension liabilities (or assets).
 The use of this schedule is discussed further below.